Article Summary: National Parks Near Cleveland

 Distance From Cleveland: Three hours & 40 minutes via I-71 S.

-Things To Do At The William Howard Taft National Historic Site
+The William Howard Taft National Historic Site is located in the Mount Auburn neighborhood of Cincinnati, Ohio.

 Map Of National Park Sites Near Cleveland